Australian Marine Parks

 Peter Owen

-Peter is a dedicated conservationist who has been awarded South Australian of the Year for Environmental Protection and in 2016, named Australian Environmentalist of the Year by the Bob Brown Foundation.
+Peter is a dedicated conservationist and has been advocating for state and federal marine protection in the South-west region for nearly 20 years.
+He was awarded South Australian of the Year for Environmental Protection in 2011 and was named Australian Environmentalist of the •Year by the Bob Brown Foundation in 2016.

 Terry Romaro OAM